ericoporto/ags-manual-wiki/Tumbleweed.md

 int Verbs.AnyClickWalkLookPick(int x, int y, eDirection dir, String lookat, int objectID, InventoryItem*item, AudioClip *sound);
 ```

 This function starts the same as any_click_walk_look.
 If an object ID > 0 has been given, this object is set invisible.
-Afterwards the inventory item is going to be added to the player’s inventory and if there’s an audioclip in the parameters, that one is played too.
+Afterwards the inventory item is going to be added to the player's inventory and if there's an audioclip in the parameters, that one is played too.

 The function return 0 if the action has been cancelled, before the player has reached the coordinates.
 1 is returned if the player has reached the given destination, but has not picked up the item.
 2 is returned, if the item has been picked up.